nwplus/admin-v2/README.md

 ## Data Fetching

 There are multiple ways to fetch data in your application.
 You can use TanStack Query to fetch data from a server.
 But you can also use the `loader` functionality built into TanStack Router to load the data for a route before it's rendered.

-### React-Query

-You can use `useQuery` to fetch your data.

-You can find out everything you need to know on how to use React-Query in the [React-Query documentation](https://tanstack.com/query/latest/docs/framework/react/overview).